z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_GettingStartedGuide.md

-# The Spectrum Programmer's Z88DK Getting Started Guide
+# The ZX Spectrum Programmer's Z88DK Getting Started Guide

-The *Spectrum Programmer's Z88DK Getting Started Guide* consists of a series of documents written to assist Spectrum developers who want write programs in 'C' using the Z88DK development toolset.
+The *ZX Spectrum Programmer's Z88DK Getting Started Guide* consists of a series of documents written to assist Spectrum developers who want write programs in 'C' using the Z88DK development toolset.
 The reader is expected to know the 'C' programming language, but otherwise the series starts from the very beginning.

 The articles lean towards Spectrum games development, and they are designed to be read in sequence: